 The Group determines whether goodwill is impaired on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the goodwill is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-More details are given in note 16.
+The carrying amount of goodwill at 31 December 2020 was approximately RMB88,926,000 (2019: approximately RMB88,926,000).
+More details are given in Note 16.